AnonymousStudy/c-SVD/README.md

 * under **uniform distribution noise**, where sparsity ratio p of randomly chosen pixels are drawn uniformly from the interval [-1, 1].
 ![](figure/simulation_uniformnoise.png)

-* under **guassian distribution noise**, where sparsity ratio p of randomly chosen pixels are drawn from a zero-mean Gaussian distribution with standard deviation 10.
+* under **gaussian distribution noise**, where sparsity ratio p of randomly chosen pixels are drawn from a zero-mean Gaussian distribution with standard deviation 10.
 ![](figure/simulation_gaussiannoise.png)